 I am a wife and a mom to two boys and have lived on Cape Cod in Massachusetts since 1998.

 My love of exploration began when I was a youngster.
 Growing up in Baltimore, I was bitten by the travel bug while adventuring with my family across much of the United States and western Europe before I was 14.
-I was insatiably curious about other languages and cultures, but I especially loved ancient artifacts and edifices such as Mesa Verde, Stonehenge and the Roman Colosseum.
+I was insatiably curious about other languages and cultures, and I especially loved ancient artifacts and edifices such as Mesa Verde, Stonehenge and the Roman Colosseum.
 During these two extended trips, which deeply bonded our family, my parents awakened in me a hunger for adventure and the desire to step out of my comfort zone, a natural impulse to seek out how people around the world live and lived in bygone times, and the desire to test my ability to think on my feet and find solutions to problems that arise along any journey.

 After my first year of college, I worked for the summer in Glacier National Park in Montana.
 Living amongst the majesty of incredible mountains, I started to feel a sense of awe, and it seemed to me that some kind of divinity must exist.
 Did I dare use the word God?
 Coming from a secular Jewish family, I wasn’t sure.
 But for the first time in my life I felt deeply that there must be an overarching force in the universe.